Home Telephone Location New Telephone Numbers

 Funding

-Funding is provided by Newry, Mourne and Down District Council, Southern Trust, South Eastern Trust, NI Housing Executive, Department for Communities and were supported by County Down Rural Community Network and Confederation for Community Groups.
+Funding is provided by Newry, Mourne and Down District Council, Southern Health and Social Care Trust, South Eastern Health and Social Care Trust, NI Housing Executive, Public Health Agency, Ark, Arbour, Radius and Clanmill Housing Associations supported through the Shared Housing Programme, Department for Communities.
+Communities Leading Change is also supported by County Down Rural Community Network and Confederation for Community Groups.